We hope this Discipleship Course curriculum is usable to you for training and equipping.

 Psalm 84:2- “My soul yearns, even faints, for the courts of the Lord; my heart and my flesh cry out for the living God.”

-Psalm 63:3-8 documents David’s devotion to the Lord—“Because your love [Loving kindness] is better than life, my lips will glorify you.
-I will praise you as long as I live, and in your name, I will lift up my hands.
-I will be fully satisfied as with the richest of foods; with singing lips my mouth will praise you.
-On my bed I remember you; I think of you through the watches of the night.
-Because you are my help, I sing in the shadow of your wings.
-I cling to you; your right hand upholds me.”
+Psalm 63:3-8 documents David’s devotion to the Lord-“Because Your love [loving kindness] is better than life, my lips will glorify You.
+I will praise You as long as I live, and in Your name, I will lift my hands.
+I will be fully satisfied as with the richest of foods; with singing lips, my mouth will praise You.
+On my bed I remember You; I think of You through the watches of the night.
+Because You are my help, I sing in the shadow of Your wings.
+I cling to You; Your right hand upholds me.”

-Where he says, “your love [loving kindness] is better than life itself.”
-Nothing else matters but the loving kindness of the Lord.
-He ends with David’s expression in his confidence in God.
+Where he says, “Your love [loving kindness] is better than life itself.”
+Nothing else matters but the loving-kindness of the Lord.
+He ends with an expression of his confidence in God.
 He is confident of God’s further deliverance.
 This is a precious psalm.

 Song of Solomon 5:2-6 “I sleep, but my heart is awake; it is the voice of my beloved!
 He knocks, saying, “Open for me, My sister, My love, My dove, My perfect one; For my head is covered with dew, My locks with the drops of the night.”
 I have taken off My robe; how can I put it on again?
 I have washed My feet; how can I defile them?
 My Beloved put his hand by the latch of the door, and my heart yearned for Him.
 I arose to open for my Beloved, and my hands dripped with myrrh, my fingers with liquid myrrh, on the handles of the lock.
 I opened for my Beloved, but my Beloved had turned away and was gone.
 My heart leaped up when He spoke.
 I sought Him, but I could not find Him; I called Him, but He gave me no answer.”